roman-ku/reddit_utils/README.md

 * Ability to restrict search by subreddit (underlying code is there but needs GUI)
 * Ability to search your own submissions
 * Ability to search past the 1000 item limit
-* Ability to unhide your posts
+* Ability to unhide all your posts
 * Ability to export your saved posts in various formats
 * For really long comments (only show the first few paragraphs or so, collapse the rest)
 * Highlight search terms in results (something like [this](https://markjs.io/))